TrainWeb.org Facebook Page

 Map: Ba 43 F 1 Topographic Maps

-In the past, the spur also continued west of Canton via Boston Street and other surface streets.
-Even after Union Tunnel opened in 1873 and enabled passengers to reach the main station at Charles Street, the spur remained in use for freight purposes for about another 100 years.
+In the past, the spur also continued west of Canton via Boston Street and other surface streets as PW&B's main line.
+Even after Union Tunnel opened in 1873 and enabled passengers to reach the main station at Charles Street, this route remained in use for freight purposes for about another 100 years.

 President Street Station